peteroupc/peteroupc.github.io/random.md

 Any hash function used to generate seemingly random numbers this way should be designed such that&mdash;
 - every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called _avalanche property_), and
-- if the hash function's use implicates computer or information security, it is at least cost-prohibitive to find an unknown second input that leads to the same output as that of a given input or to find an unknown input that leads to a given output.
+- if the hash function's use implicates computer or information security, it is at least cost-prohibitive to find an unknown second input that leads to the same output as that of a given input, and at least cost-prohibitive to find an unknown input that leads to a given output.

 <a id=GPU_Programming_Environments></a>
 ## GPU Programming Environments